software-mansion/react-native-gesture-handler/docs/docs/gestures/force-touch-gesture.md

 import BaseEventData from './\_shared/base-gesture-event-data.md';
 import BaseEventConfig from './\_shared/base-gesture-config.md';
-import BaseContinousEventConfig from './\_shared/base-continous-gesture-config.md';
+import BaseContinuousEventConfig from './\_shared/base-continuous-gesture-config.md';
 import BaseEventCallbacks from './\_shared/base-gesture-callbacks.md';
-import BaseContinousEventCallbacks from './\_shared/base-continous-gesture-callbacks.md';
+import BaseContinuousEventCallbacks from './\_shared/base-continuous-gesture-callbacks.md';

 A continuous gesture that recognizes force of a touch.
 It allows for tracking pressure of touch on some iOS devices.
 The gesture [activates](/docs/fundamentals/states-events#active) when pressure of touch if greater or equal than `minForce`.
 It fails if pressure is greater than `maxForce`